Chlorophyll: Benefits for a Healthy Gut

 Chlorophyll has a ring-like structure with a magnesium ion at the center.
 This structure enables plants to absorb light for photosynthesis and serves as a potent antioxidant, protecting cells from oxidative damage.

-In addition to the digestive health benefits of chlorophyll, this natural plant pigment has been linked to various other advantages, such as enhancing detoxification, promoting skin health, and supporting wound healing.
+In addition to the digestive health benefits of chlorophyll, this natural plant pigment has been linked to various other potential advantages, such as enhancing detoxification, promoting skin health, and supporting wound healing.

 Wheatgrass shots